List of Neighbours characters introduced in 1985: Eileen Clarke

 When her husband, Malcolm, walks out on her, Eileen is left to raise their son Des alone.
 Des leaves home after becoming tired of Eileen's interfering ways.
 Eileen later follows Des to Erinsborough to check up on him and she takes an instant dislike to Des' housemate, Daphne Lawrence (Elaine Smith).
 Eileen feigns illness in the hope of extending her stay, but Des sees through her and gets her checked over by a doctor, who tells Eileen that she is fine.
 Eileen decides to move permanently to Erinsborough anyway, and Des finds his mother a home near Ramsay Street.
 Eileen realises that Des and Daphne are in love and she come to accept Daphne.
 Des proposes to Daphne and Eileen misses the wedding because she is on a cruise.
 Eileen stays with Des and Daphne after her home is burgled.
 Des takes Daphne on honeymoon and leaves Eileen to look after his house and care for their teenage charge, Mike Young (Guy Pearce).
 Eileen becomes involved in the community and helps Daphne out at her new Coffee Shop.
 She also joins the Erinsborough Musical Society.

 Nell Mangel (Vivean Gray) reads Eileen's tea leaves for her and reveals that a younger man is soon going to enter her life.
 Eileen begins dressing younger to attract a young man and becomes convinced that Harold Bishop (Ian Smith) is her admirer.
 Eileen tries to make Harold notice her and he later accepts an offer of dinner.
 Nell becomes jealous and tells Eileen that Harold is a womaniser, Eileen then ends her pursuit of him.
 Daphne gives birth to Jamie (SJ Dey) and Eileen dotes on her grandson.
 Malcolm arrives in Ramsay Street after his daughter, Sally, comes to meet Des.
 Both Eileen and Des are reluctant to see him, but Malcolm romances Eileen and they decide to get married again.
 However, Malcolm leaves Eileen on the day of the wedding.
 Eileen grows close to Sally after his departure, but she also develops an addiction to tranquillisers.
 She later overcomes this with the help of her family and friends.
 Daphne dies after a car accident and Eileen suffers a nervous breakdown and is put into a rest home.
-Des later decides that she should stay with him, but Malcolm gives her and Sally tickets for a trip.
-Eileen accepts the tickets and she and Sally leave town.
-They eventually settle in England and Eileen falls in love and marries.
+Off-screen, Eileen joins Sally on a trip to Europe, gifted to them by Malcolm, upon Sally's departure from Erinsborough.
+They settle in England, where Eileen falls in love and marries.